atapas/thought-horoscope/README.md

  ```js
  const horoscope = require('thought-horoscope');
  ```
-- Once imported, you can use it to call from anywher:
+- Once imported, you can use it to call from anywhere:

  ```js
   const test = () => {